About this project

 The short answer is yes.
 The long answer is that there may be additional costs to international shipping depending on where that is, and that arrangements will have to be made on a person to person basis.

 All backers will be recognized on my website, as well as a personal thank you e-mail for your support.Estimated delivery:

 This will earn you a copy of The Broken Prophecy, compatible in HTML, PDF, or the Kindle e-reader (I cannot promise compatibility with the Nook or other readers).Estimated delivery:

 This will earn e-book of The Broken Propechy in MOBI or EPUB format for Nook and other e-readers.Estimated delivery:

 This level will earn you a printed paperback of The Broken Prophecy, signed by the author.
-This price covers shipping and tax.Estimated delivery:Ships within the US only
+This price covers shipping and tax.Estimated delivery:Only ships to: United States

 - (30 days)